 - Video for the Web: Filmed an athlete training for a triathlon

-- Engage the employer early.
-Write a strong summary of your qualifications.
-Start sentences, whenever possible, with active verbs.
+- Write a strong summary of your qualifications.
+Start sentences with active verbs whenever possible.

-- Align what you have to offer with what employer wants.
+- Align what you have to offer with what the employer wants.

-- List the skills that are most important to the internship for which you are applying.
+- List the skills that are most important to the internship you are applying for.

 - Be creative.
 You’d be surprised how many life skills transfer to job skills.